 Secret US Submarine Dockyard

-During the height of the cold war there were some wild rumours that circulated about NAVFAC Barbados during the 1960s.
-Alot of this was fueled by mis-information.
+During the height of the cold war in the 1960s there were some wild rumours that circulated about NAVFAC Barbados.
+A lot of this was fuelled by mis-information.
 One of those wild rumours was that submarines came into the base through a hole in the cliff.
-A bit like something out of Thunderbirds – the classic British science-fiction series following the missions of the International Rescue team, a life-saving organisation who had advanced technology to aid them in their rescues.
-The team’s secret base was on Tracy Island where they kept their fleet of `Thunderbird’ machines which would emerge as if my magic.
+A bit like something out of Thunderbirds – the classic Supermarionation British science-fiction TV series following the missions of the International Rescue team, a life-saving organisation who had advanced technology to aid them in their rescues.
+The team’s secret base was on Tracy Island where they kept their fleet of “Thunderbird” machines which would emerge as if my magic.

 Some footage of Harrison’s Point Lighthouse which includes some shots of the NAVFAC Terminal Building.
 This was filmed on 7th May 2014 by Above Barbados.